Rekha: Early life and work

 Rekha was one year old when she played a small role in the Telugu-language drama Inti Guttu.
 Directed by Vedantam Raghavayya, the film was released in late 1958 and became a commercial success.
-She was enrolled at a kindergarten when she was at the age of three and next joined the Presentation Convent School in Madras during her adolescence.
+She was enrolled at a kindergarten when she was at the age of three and next joined the Sacred Heart Convent School, Church Park, Chennai, during her adolescence.
 She also met Narayani, Ganesan and Aramelu's second daughter, at the school when the latter was around nine or ten years old.
 Always an awkward and lonely girl, she admitted that she experienced childhood obesity.
 In a 1990 interview to The Illustrated Weekly of India, she called herself as "the fattest girl in the school".
 In this period, she developed a love for dances and sports, although never participated in them due to her weight.
 Because of this, she was bullied by many of her schoolmates, who called her lotta (Tamil for "bastard").
 Rekha, describing herself as a "firm believer" in God and destiny, used to spend her time at the school's chapel.
 Another brief screen role came with the release of Rangula Ratnam (1966)—a political satire which was popular among the audience—co-starring Pushpavalli and sister Radha.

 According to her biographer Yasser Usman, Rekha was asked by Pushpavalli to start an acting career when their family faced financial troubles in 1968, as the latter was sure that it would help them.
-Although never had interest for acting, Rekha (who was initially aspired to be a flight attendant) obeyed her desire and, at the age of 13 to 14—while she was in ninth grade—she dropped out from school to start a full-time career in acting; she later regretted not having completed her education.
-A protective sister, she did not allow her younger sister Radha to join her, because she wanted Radha to finish hers.
+Although never interested in acting, Rekha (who initially aspired to be a flight attendant) obeyed her mother and, at the age of 13 or 14—while she was in ninth grade— dropped out from school to start a full-time career in acting; she later regretted not having completed her education.
+A protective sister, she did not allow her younger sister Radha to join her line of work, because she wanted Radha to finish her education.